-- This requirement is achieved by the combination of the TOE security features TOE features 1) to 4) as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Dynamic Data encryption for bus: This function protects data bus from probing attacks. - 3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data. - 4) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult. - 5) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous by using the Internal Variable Clock, Random Current Generator and the Random Wait Generator security features.
-They make a full range of intrusive (e.g. probing attacks) and non intrusive attacks (e.g. side-channel attacks) more complex and difficult.
+- This requirement is achieved by the combination of the TOE security features TOE features 1) to 4) as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Dynamic Data encryption for bus: This function protects data bus from probing attacks. - 3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data. - 4) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult. - 5) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous.

-278 SFR14: FPT ITT.1: Basic internal TSF data transfer protection
+274 SFR14: FPT_ITT.1: Basic internal TSF data transfer protection

-- This requirement is achieved by the combination of the TOE security features TOE features 1) to 4) as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Dynamic Data encryption for bus: This function protects data bus from probing attacks.
+- This requirement is achieved by the combination of the TOE security features TOE features 1) to 4) as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Dynamic Data encryption for bus: This function protects data bus from probing attacks. - 3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data.

-- 3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data.
-The algorithms used for encryption are proprietary.
-The ROM encryption is static key while the RAM and the EEPROM encryption is dynamic key.
-RAM encryption is performed automatically while EEPROM encryption is defined and managed by the embedded software. - 4) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult.
+- 4) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult.
 Most sensitive hardware components such as buses are also hidden and implemented in deepest layers. - 5) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous by using the Internal Variable Clock, Random Current Generator and the Random Wait Generator security features.
 They make a full range of intrusive (e.g. probing attacks) and non intrusive attacks (e.g. side-channel attacks) more complex and difficult.